 In Objectivism, life is the ultimate value.
 And life is a process of ongoing, self-sustaining action.
 It never reaches a point where it stops; if it stops, it is dead.
 Living well is to live fully, engaged in life, pursuing the values that support one's life and give one happiness and a sense of meaning.

 From this perspective, it is easy to see why some wealthy people end up unhappy, or with a sense of emptiness.
 They wanted their goods to provide them with meaning.
 They did their work, perhaps not because they loved it, but because it paid well—and then they didn't know what to do with the money once they had it!
 Perhaps they were like the character Peter Keating in Ayn Rand's novel The Fountainhead.
 He does what society expects of him, and gets no satisfaction from it.
 That is certainly what the man from your example sounds like.

 Objectivism's answer to those who find their lives empty is "go out and live a little."
 To the workaholic who hates his job, this means having more fun.
 To the party hound who is jaded and finds no pleasure in festivities, this means finding a demanding career.
 To some successful people, it may mean taking on bigger or fresher challenges.
 To some it may mean slowing down and trying a very different line of work.
 It may require big changes.
 It may require re-investment in the life they already have.
 To anyone, it means owning your life, making it truly your own so that every day you know why you are living as you are and what makes it good.

-Objectivism doesn't ask people to give themselves up to a religious fantasy, or to social duty.
-It asks them to do something harder: to find the self and live it.
+Objectivism invites you to find your self, to define your life and live it.
 To those who are willing to make that commitment, Objectivism offers the worldview and a technology of living that can make it happen.